Jjurgita/SP3-CMS/README.md

     USE sprint3;
 ```

 7. Create a Page table in MySQL sprint3 database by running `vendor\bin\doctrine orm:schema-tool:update --force --dump-sql` if you use Windows CMD or `vendor/bin/doctrine orm:schema-tool:update --force --dump-sql` if you use Git Bash, Mac or Linux terminal.
-Please double check if your are in current project directory
+Please double check if your are in current project directory.
+Note: SQL query to create page table is also documented in `sprint3_page.sql` file

 8. Execute the following SQL query to insert default data inside your MySQl database.
 For more SQL query info use `sprint3_page.sql` file

 ```
-    INSERT INTO page VALUES (1,'Home','Welcome to the Content Management System application - the third PHP course project.'), (2,'About','A content management system (CMS) is computer software used to manage the creation and modification of digital content.'), (3,'Services','Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+    INSERT INTO page VALUES
+        (1,'Home','Welcome to the Content Management System application - the third PHP course project.'), (2,'About','A content management system (CMS) is computer software used to manage the creation and modification of digital content.'), (3,'Services','Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.'), (4,'News','Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua. '),